so-rose/convmlv/README.md

 ## Development
 To build the PDF and MANPAGE using LATEX, run `docs/buildDocs.sh`.
 You can clean it up using `docs/cleanDocs.sh`.

 To make a release tarball, simply place all the manual binary deps into the `binaries` dir and run `./mkrelease.sh`.
+Optionally, you can call `./mkrelease bare` to make a release without included examples.

 The source code is located in `src`, where you'll find bash and Python code, as well as the builtin plugins. convmlv.sh itself imports all the src's, and acts as a kind of program selector; develop is but one option.